guluchen/z3/README.md

-# Trau
+# Z3-Trau
-Trau is a SMT solver focuses on string theory.
+Z3-Trau, which is a new version of [Trau](https://github.com/diepbp/Trau) is a SMT solver focuses on string theory.
 It builds on top of the Z3 solver.

-## Building Trau using Cmake
+## Building Z3-Trau using Cmake
-Create a new folder and use cmake to build Trau
+Create a new folder and use cmake to build Z3-Trau
 ```
 mkdir trau-build
 cd trau-build